Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Real-World Experiments

-While the parameters estimated by our algorithm are relatively close to the parameters provided in the RRxIO paper, the use of our parameters result in more accurate odometry estimates.
-The parameters that our algorithm recovered for each dataset are shown in \Cref{tab:IROS_params}.
-The estimated temporal offset for the \texttt{Gym} dataset is the only large deviation from the RRxIO-provided value, but, from our experience, the radar temporal offset can change significantly between system power cycles.
+While the parameters estimated by our algorithm, listed in \Cref{tab:IROS_params}, are relatively close to the parameters provided in Doer and Trommer \cite{doer_rrxio_2021}, use of our parameters yields more accurate odometry estimates.
+The estimated temporal offset for the \texttt{Gym} trajectory is the only large deviation from the values in Doer and Trommer \cite{doer_rrxio_2021}.

 \Cref{tab:IROS_results} reports the absolute and relative translation and rotation errors for the RRxIO trajectories after a yaw alignment.
 The parameters estimated by our algorithm improve the translation error on all datasets and rotation error for two of the datasets.
 Notably, the \texttt{Gym} dataset, which has the largest temporal offset, improves the most.